 Mark 82 500 lb Bomb Fuse

 Note the arming wire running from the fuse's propeller back to the bomb rack.
-Drop the entire bomb rack, and the wire goes with the fused bomb but does not arm.
+Drop the entire bomb rack, and the wire goes with the fused bomb and thus bomb does not arm.
 The fuse's propeller must make a certain number of revolutions to arm the weapon.

 Rockeye Cluster Bombs.